alkurdy/PSScriptAnalyzer/RuleDocumentation/UseApprovedVerbs.md

 ## Description

-All CMDLets must used approved verbs.
+All CMDLets must use approved verbs.

 Approved verbs can be found by running the command `Get-Verb`.